nlpxucan/ZRKGC/README.md

 ### Introduction
 This repo is the PyTorch implementation of "Zero-Resource Knowledge-Grounded Dialogue Generation".
 Our proposed approach achieve comparable performance with state-of-the-art methods that rely on knowledge-grounded dialogues for trainings.

-### Some issues with this version; please wait for the final version
+### Temporary version, please wait for the final version